The Falcon Content Pool stores stock items that can be accessed by your entire organization, across all markets and teams.

 If a Content Pool stock item is copied to a post and published, it will become a published item in addition to being a stock item.
 The published version will then feature further actions and data compared to the actions for stock items.

-A published item has a 'Copies' indicator to show how many times the content has been adapted to a new post across your entire organization.
+A published item has a Copies indicator to show how many times the content has been adapted to a new post across your entire organization.
 If you click on the post, it will show the actual copies underneath the item, but only for the Channels your user has access to.

-Furthermore, you can now see a preview of the post for the network and Channel it was published to.
+In addition, you can now see a preview of the post for the network and Channel it was published to.
 Underneath the post is a button that leads you directly to the post on the native network.

 Finally, there's also engagement data for each of the copies.
 The calculation of the Engagement Level is as follows:

 number of engagements / (the number of fans/1000)

 The result is an Engagement Level based on an average per 1000 fans and followers.

 To create new stock items in the Content Pool, please follow the steps below:

 - Click Create New Stock from the top right corner of the Content Pool.